 Whether and how to discover and (re-)select computing site(s)/Application Server(s) for UE/AF requested service.

-Whether and how to re-use and/or enhance Edge Computing features specified in 5G (i.e., EAS discovery procedure specified in TS 23.548 can be used as starting point) to enable discovery or (re-)selection of computing site/Application Server providing services to UE/AF.
+WT#6.4: Whether and how to re-use and/or enhance Edge Computing features specified in 5G.

-NOTE 3: Which of above aspects should fall into SA5 and/or SA6 scope will be further identified in study phase, coordination with SA5 and SA6 may be needed.
+NOTE 4: If and which of above aspects should fall into SA5 and/or SA6 scope will be further identified in study phase, coordination with SA5 and SA6 may be needed.

-NOTE 4: Potential gaps on 5G Edge Computing design will be identified in study phase.